RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 After the quiz, the next section is a checklist of do's and dont's.

 - Mark each statement true or false:
-- The goal of active listening is to help members find the best sources of advice on the Internet.
+- The goal of active listening is to help members find the best sources of advice on the Internet.# The goal of active listening is to provide emotional support.
-- A listener who is concerned about a member should call emergency services, who will be able to trace the member's exact location.
+- A listener who is concerned about a member should call emergency services, who will be able to trace the member's exact location.# Listeners should never call emergency services on behalf of members, and no one can trace members.
-- The number to call for emergency services can be different in different countries.
+- The number to call for emergency services can be different in different countries.#Several different emergency numbers are in use around the world.
-- No listener can have a member arrested and interrogated by police, not even when the listener thinks the member might have committed a crime.
+- No listener can have a member arrested and interrogated by police, not even when the listener thinks the member might have committed a crime.#Listeners never have real evidence of any crime, and they cannot report members to police.
-- People from all over the world use 7 Cups.
+- People from all over the world use 7 Cups.#7 Cups is available everywhere.
+- All telephone helplines worldwide are required to operate 24 hours every day.# Many telephone helplines operate at restricted times.
+- All telephone helplines worldwide are required to be staffed by expert professionals.# Many telephone helplines are staffed by volunteers and trainee professionals.
 {:.quiz}

 # Do's and dont's